Euclid Quick Data Release (Q1): VIS processing and data products: The VIS processing function: Corrections made at the pixel level

 \subsection{Brighter-fatter effect}

 The \ac{BFE} refers to the redistribution of charge within pixels as charge is accumulated \citep{2006SPIE.6276E..09D,antilogus2014}.
 This is a consequence of the electric field of the charge; as more charge accumulates, pixel boundaries change.
 This effect depends nonlinearly on flux, and therefore causes the \ac{PSF} to become larger for brighter stars.
-A secondary effect of the \ac{BFE} is that as flux levels increase, the variance between pixels decreases.
+A secondary consequence of the \ac{BFE} is a slower-than-Poisson increase in variance with flux.

 To correct this effect, we compute a kernel to apply to the data.
 This kernel represents the deflection field of the accumulated charge for one pixel, and is represented by an $11\times11$ matrix.
 Simulations have shown these dimensions give the correction for the \ac{BFE}.
 The \ac{BFE} kernel is the solution of the Poisson equation with the pixel covariance as the source term.
-To compute the pixel covariance, a series of pairs of flat fields at high fluence with the same pointing are subtracted from each other, to remove the non-uniform illumination resulting from the calibration lamp profile.
+To compute the pixel covariance, a series of pairs of flat-fields at high fluence with the same pointing are subtracted from each other, to remove the non-uniform illumination resulting from the calibration lamp profile.
 Since the shutter is open during flat-field exposures, the flat-field is immediately followed by a short science exposure to enable the masking of stars and other objects that are present in the flats.
 Finally, we mask all\acp{CR} and any bad pixels.
 The pixel covariance must be adjusted using a zero correction, which involves modifying the central pixel value of the covariance matrix to ensure that the total sum of all covariance values equals zero.
 This adjustment is performed before solving the Poisson equation to compute the \ac{BFE} kernel.

 This \ac{BFE} kernel is used to correct the science image using an iterative flux-conserving approach.
 First, the image is converted to electrons and flagged pixels are `inpainted' (where their values are replaced by nearby good pixels) to exclude them from the correction.
 The image is then convolved with the kernel to compute a `deflection potential'.
 At each iteration, the algorithm calculates the required pixel-to-pixel flux transfers from the gradients of this potential.
 Flux is conserved by ensuring that any charge redistributed from one pixel is added to nearby pixels according to the kernel's deflection field.
 This creates a correction image that is then added to the original to redistribute charge based on the BFE kernel.
 This procedure is repeated until the absolute difference between successive iterations drops below $10^{-6}$.
 The image is the converted back to ADUs and inpainted pixels restored to their original values.